 Make sure that the tomatoes are dry and that any moisture that was used to clean the bag has been removed.
 You will usually want to keep the tomatoes in the freezer until right before you are ready to seal them up.

-Make sure that the tomatoes are not touching within the bag.
-Vacuum seal the bag carefully and make sure that the bag has been sealed all the way before you move on to your next one.
+Make sure that the tomatoes are not touching the bag.
+Vacuum seal the bag carefully and make sure that the bag has been sealed before you move on to your next one.

-Make sure to leave an inch at the top to help with the bag retaining its shape and having some flex when stored.
+Make sure to leave an inch at the top to help the bag retain its shape and have some flex when stored.
 You will want to leave even more space at the top of the bag if you are thinking that you will reseal the bag again after you use some of the tomatoes.

 It can be easier to seal this kind of food if you place the bag that you are sealing flat on a stable surface.
 You will want to be sure that you are not leaving any air in the bag and it is also easier to keep the food separated when the bag is laid flat.